yalue/onnxruntime_go_examples/mnist/README.md

 ./mnist -image_path ./tiny_5.png

 # There's an additional flag if you want to invert the image colors.
 The
-# network is trained to on images with black backgrounds, so you may want to
+# network is trained on images with black backgrounds, so you may want to
 # invert images with white backgrounds.
 ./mnist -image_path ./seven.png -invert_image
 ```